dbrumley/fuzz-init/src/templates/c/TUTORIAL.md

 1. **Universal Entry Point**: The `LLVMFuzzerTestOneInput` function is the standard interface that works with all fuzzing engines (AFL, libFuzzer, HonggFuzz, standalone)

-2. **Input Processing**: Takes raw bytes from the fuzzer and converts them into the format your code expects (here, null-terminated strings for GPS parsing)
+2. **Input Processing**: Takes raw bytes from the fuzzer and converts them into the format your code expects (here, null-terminated strings)

 3. **Target Coverage**: Calls library functions that exercise complex logic where bugs might hide